-The most common cyber crimes experienced by consumers or someone they know include:
+The most common types of cybercrime experienced by consumers or someone they know include:

 Once you’ve been hacked on a social media channel, the attacker will observe communication and use this insight to access other accounts for further criminal actions.
 This is usually done for financial gain – asking a bank to transfer money, and/or causing emotional damage, in case of extortion.

 Giving out account information to the attacker pretending to be your bank or other authority.
-This is done via email, message (smishing) or phone support (vishing), (32%).
+This is done via email, message (smishing) or phone support (vishing).
 The attacker might ask for personal information like password, or ID number, or might ask you to configure your computer to suit your needs.
-A very productive type of cyber attacks as companies still ignore the human factor, and sees security as a solely technical problem.
+A very productive type of cyberattacks as companies still ignore the human factor, and sees security as a solely technical problem.

-Which is A LOT, especially if you take into consideration that the amount was only $294 in 2015, a ransom spike of as much as 266%.
-The United States is the most targeted country in the world when it comes to ransomware, as they are the most willing to actually pay up, thus accounting for most of the global ransomware profits.
+Out of 357 companies that paid ransom, 20 of them paid just $10,000, while the highest amount was $3.2 million.
+The United States are the most targeted country in the world when it comes to ransomware, as they are the most willing to actually pay up, thus accounting for most of the global ransomware profits.

 One of the most important cyber crime statistics and trends today is that hacking is becoming less and less prevalent as a technical problem.
 And as Medium noticed, using humans as the weak link is a growing trend, and it’s becoming more and more expensive and difficult to raise awareness of employees worldwide.

 A good proof that social manipulation hackers use to gain access to confidential info is so successful that even the FBI got involved.
-The adjusted costs amounted to over $675 million in the USA.
+That year, the adjusted costs amounted to over $4.2 billion in the USA.

 Cybercrime and Cryptocurrency have established quite a reputation for being interlinked, even though the most popular cryptocurrencies like bitcoin or monero are relevant, although their position is quite overhyped as part of the cybercrime economy.

-31. The laundered money held in cryptocurrency amounts to $80 billion annually
+16. The laundered money held in Bitcoin amounts to $2.8 billion annually.

 DSoS, or distributed denial-of-service, is one of the most prevalent cybercrime trends and is exactly what it sounds like: an effort to make a certain website unavailable for hours, days, even weeks at a time, by overflowing it with traffic from hijacked computer systems.

-This affects them a great deal, since 60% go out of business within the first couple of months of being hacked, these business cybercrime statistics matter a great deal when you have a small client base, and your reputation matters a great deal.
+This affects them a great deal, since many of them go out of business within the first couple of months of being hacked.These business cybercrime statistics matter a great deal when you have a small client base, and your reputation matters a great deal.

-It takes a huge amount of traffic to crash a website, and that’s why many botnets are sold on the underground online market, as a kind of a CaaS (Cybercrime-as-a-Service) activity, as Ablon et al, 2014 found.
+The hourly rate is around $9.
+It takes a huge amount of traffic to crash a website, and that’s why many botnets are bought and sold sold on the underground online market, fueling cybercrime growth.

 Smart doorbells, smart fridges, smart lights, watches, heating, cars, home security systems, and even machines in your hospital: their one big characteristic is that they are incredibly easy to hack, as security is rarely a priority despite the fact that they are sleek mediators to stealing important data, or enabling DDoS attacks.

-42. Singapore’s government health database was hacked, stealing 1.5 million records
+22. Singapore’s government health database was hacked, stealing 1.5 million records.